What is an impacted tooth?

 Since many people do not have enough room for all of their teeth to come in, the one most likely to be stuck or impacted is the last one to form, the wisdom tooth.
 The other teeth had used up the available space as they came into the mouth.
 When a person has crowded teeth, the wisdom tooth may have even less space available after the rest of the teeth are straightened.
 Not all people have impacted wisdom teeth, some people do have enough room for their wisdom teeth.

 Many theories have been proposed to try to explain why so many people do not have enough room for all of their teeth, especially for the wisdom teeth.
 The most popular has been that our jaws have been getting smaller as humans have developed.
 However, studies done on ancient and modern skulls do not support this idea.
-What these studies do show is that in our ancestors, before modern dental care was available and to a lesser degree even today, the most commonly missing or decayed tooth s the first or six year molar.
-By the time that he wisdom tooth was ready to start to enter he mouth it may have had enough room in our very distant ancestors.
+What these studies do show is that in our ancestors, before modern dental care was available and to a lesser degree even today, the most commonly missing or decayed tooth is the first or six year molar.
+By the time that the wisdom tooth was ready to start to enter the mouth it might have had enough room in our very distant ancestors.
+Records of drafted and recruited US personnel during World War II showed that, with an average age of 19 years, that group was missing almost half of his or her teeth.

 The wisdom tooth is not the only tooth that may become impacted.
-Other teeth that are often impacted include the canine or eye teeth and the premolars or bicuspids (small molar like teeth behind the eyeteeth).
-Any tooth may become impacted if it does not enter the mouth on time.
-Some people have extra teeth and if these do not have room, these too may become impacted.
+Other teeth that are often impacted include the canine or eye teeth, the premolars or bicuspids (small molar like teeth behind the eyeteeth) and extra teeth.
+However, any tooth may become impacted if it does not enter the mouth on time or is in some way blocked.

 What, if anything needs to be done?